dzhang32/rutils/README.md

 ## Installation instructions

-There’s no plan to ever submit this package to `CRAN` or `Bioconductor`.
+There’s not plan to ever submit this package to `CRAN` or `Bioconductor`.
 It exists purely for personal use, if you’d like to install the development version from [GitHub](https://github.com/) you can use the following command: